top of page

 What is the format of a football therapy session?

-Each football therapy session incorporates games and activities that encourage exercise, communication, team work and being able to have fun.
-The session begins with a group conversation, often to check in on service users, to discuss topics relating to mental health, and to promote mental health awareness.
-The conversation is often followed by a warm-up activity to start working the mind and to prevent the risk of sustaining any injuries.
-Service users are split into two groups and encouraged to engage in a couple of team activities.
-This may include a fun game or a football-based drill.
-Each football therapy session concludes with a light-hearted game of football which often begins with limited touches to promote inclusion for all involved and is strictly no slide tackling.
+Each football therapy session includes games and activities that promote exercise, communication, teamwork, and fun.
+Sessions begin with a group conversation — an opportunity to check in with service users, discuss mental health topics, and raise awareness.
+This is followed by a warm-up to engage the mind and body while reducing the risk of injury.
+Participants are then invited to take part in team-based activities, which may include fun games or football-related drills.
+Each session concludes with a light-hearted match, often played with limited touches to encourage inclusion for all, and with a strict no slide-tackling rule.

 Where are the football therapy sessions held?

-All of our football therapy sessions at held the Aspire Astroturf in Tidworth, postcode SP9 7BN.
-On Wednesdays we host a mixed-gender walking football session between 18:45-19:45.
-On Thursdays we host a men's football therapy session between 19:00-20:00 and a women's football therapy session between 20:15-21:15
+All of our football therapy sessions are held at the Aspire Astroturf in Tidworth (postcode SP9 7BN).
+We host a mixed-gender walking football session every Wednesday from 6:45 to 7:45 pm.
+On Thursdays, we run a men’s football therapy session from 7:00 to 8:00 pm, followed by a women’s football therapy session from 8:15 to 9:15 pm.

 How long are the football therapy sessions?

-Our football therapy sessions last for approximately 60minutes and are held on a weekly basis.
-Please note that in the winter months the astroturf is shared with local football teams.
-If there is a delay in pitch handover, our session may begin at a later time but we will always ensure every session lasts for 60 minutes.
+Our football therapy sessions last approximately 60 minutes and take place on a weekly basis.
+Please note that during the winter months, the astroturf is shared with local football teams.
+In the event of a delayed pitch handover, a session may start slightly later than planned; however, we will always ensure that each session runs for the full 60 minutes.

 How much does it cost to attend a football therapy session?

-Our football therapy sessions are FREE to attend.
-It is important to us that those who need an intervention for their mental health are able to access our services without the worry of additional expenditure during the cost of living crisis.
+Our football therapy sessions are free to attend.
+It is important to us that anyone seeking support for their mental health can access our services without the worry of additional costs, particularly during the ongoing cost of living crisis.

 How are you able to provide your football therapy sessions at no cost to service users?

-We conduct our own fundraising throughout the year, as well as apply for community grants to help cover the cost of operating our football therapy sessions.
-This includes pitch hire, insurance fees, and maintaining our equipment.
-Service users can also donate or fundraise as a way of giving back to our service should they wish.
-Please visit our social media pages to learn more about upcoming fundraising events.
+We carry out our own fundraising throughout the year and also apply for community grants to help cover the costs of running our football therapy sessions.
+This funding supports expenses such as pitch hire, insurance, and equipment maintenance.
+Service users are welcome to donate or take part in fundraising activities as a way of giving back to the service, should they wish.
+We are very fortunate to have had some amazing organisations reach out and fundraise on our behalf.
+For updates on upcoming fundraising events, please visit our social media pages.

 Can I join even if I am no good at playing football?

 Absolutely!
-We welcome all football abilities and fitness levels to our football therapy sessions; even if you have never kicked a football before!
-It's not about being the best football player, it's about doing something positive for your mental wellbeing.
+We welcome people of all football abilities and fitness levels to our football therapy sessions — even if you’ve never kicked a football before!
+It’s not about being the best player; it’s about taking part in something positive for your mental wellbeing.

 Do I need to fill in a registration form to attend the football therapy sessions?

-Yes.
-We require anyone who would like to get involved with our football therapy services to fill in a registration form.
-This form allows us to create an understanding on why you would like to access our services, and helps us to manage the expectations of those might be seeking professional support .
-Any forms we receive remain confidential and apply to GDPR regulations.
-Please be advised that if you have not completed a registration form, you will not be permitted to attend.
+We ask anyone who would like to take part in our football therapy sessions to complete a registration form.
+This helps us understand your reasons for accessing our services and allows us to manage expectations for those who may be seeking professional support.
+All registration forms are treated confidentially and in accordance with GDPR regulations.
+Please note that anyone who has not completed a registration form will not be permitted to attend.

-Can I join even if I don't fall into the criteria of struggling with mental health, mental ill health, or social isolation?
+Can I join if I don’t personally struggle with mental health, mental ill health, or social isolation?

 What happens once I have completed a registration form?

-Once you have completed a registration form we will assess your need for support in order to manage the expectations of our service.
-Once your form has been assessed you will receive an email informing you of the next steps.
-Please do not attend a session until you have received a confirmation email, otherwise you might be not able to get involved.
-The confirmation email may fall into your junk box so please check for this.
+Once you have completed a registration form, we will assess your need for support to help manage expectations of our service.
+After your form has been reviewed, you will receive an email outlining the next steps.
+Please do not attend a session until you have received this confirmation email, as you may not be able to participate otherwise.
+The confirmation email may sometimes end up in your junk or spam folder, so please be sure to check there as well.

 Will I be expected to attend every week?

-Not at all, we don't expect anyone to attend every session.
-We understand the personal challenges that come with symptoms of mental health and that people will have responsibilities.
-However, in order to feel the maximum benefit of our services, we do encourage all service users to attend our football therapy sessions as regularly as possible.
+Not at all — we don’t expect anyone to attend every session.
+We understand the personal challenges that can come with mental health symptoms and recognise that people have other responsibilities.
+However, to gain the maximum benefit from our services, we encourage all participants to attend football therapy sessions as regularly as possible.

 If I enjoy the sessions am I able to invite a friend?

-Whilst we rely on our service users to raise awareness of our football therapy sessions, please ensure that you are encouraging them to access our services because they also need support with their mental health, mental ill health, or to reduce social isolation.
-Anyone who wishes to access our service will be required to follow the same process as all the other service users and complete a registration form.
-Please do not bring anybody along to our sessions unless they have received a confirmation email and have been accepted into our services, they will not be permitted to get involved.
+While we rely on our service users to help raise awareness of our football therapy sessions, please ensure that you are encouraging individuals who genuinely need support with their mental health, mental ill health, or social isolation.
+Anyone wishing to access our service must follow the same process as all other participants and complete a registration form.
+Please do not bring anyone to a session unless they have received a confirmation email and been accepted into our services, as they will not be permitted to participate.

 Are you a registered football team?

-No. We are a mental health charity that is registered through the charity commission (charity no. 1203577).
-We are also registered with the Wiltshire Football Association which allows us to conduct high levels of safeguarding practices and provides our volunteers extensive resources to enhance their skillset when running our football therapy sessions.
+No, we are a mental health charity registered with the Charity Commission (charity no. 1203577).
+We are also registered with the Wiltshire Football Association, which enables us to maintain high standards of safeguarding and provides our volunteers with extensive resources to enhance their skills when running football therapy sessions.

 Do you participate in friendly fixtures?

-We only participate in friendly fixtures if we feel the fixture serves a purposes to our charitable aims.
-Our preference is to play in friendly fixtures with other charity teams or teams that represent an organisation similar to ourselves.
-Friendly fixtures are a great way for us to push service users out of their comfort zones and to continue the work we have been doing in more testing environments.
-This includes charity tournaments.
-This also helps us network with groups that want to learn more about our charity.
+We only take part in friendly fixtures if we feel the match supports our charitable aims.
+Our preference is to play against other charity teams or organisations with similar goals.
+Friendly fixtures provide an opportunity for service users to step outside their comfort zones and apply the skills and confidence they have been developing in a slightly more challenging environment.
+This includes charity tournaments and also allows us to network with other groups interested in learning more about our work.

 Do you do football sessions for children?

-Historically we have tried to run football therapy sessions for younger age groups, but we found that the expectations from parents and carers regarding our service didn't align with our charity's values.
-Therefore we made the decision to suspend our Youth Football Therapy sessions.
+Historically, we have tried to run football therapy sessions for younger age groups.
+However, we found that the expectations of parents and carers regarding our service did not align with our charity’s values.
+As a result, we made the decision to suspend our Youth Football Therapy sessions.